mputs/WP4/ErrorMMSI_loc/README.md

-#howto select ships in harbours using spark
+#howto select ships arriving at the harbours using spark

 we start with a file containing bounding boxes around harbours. the CSV contains five columns: harbour,lat1,lon1,lat2,lon2